learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 <img width="1512" alt="Screen Shot 2023-03-20 at 4 31 06 PM" src="https://user-images.githubusercontent.com/65694861/226458997-0d9c6227-9ce6-4d34-91b0-58c69b02d016.png">

-This information can be changed later, so for starters you can leave `Team` to be empty, as this is only necessary for deploying the app to the App Store. `Organization identifier` is used to uniquely identify your app once it is up on the App Store, so you can choose whichever name you'd like, such as your name or group's name.
-Do note `Organization identifier` cannot be changed once the app is uploaded to the App Store but it is purely meta data.
+This information can be changed later, so for starters, you can leave `Team` to be empty, as this is only necessary for deploying the app to the App Store. `Organization identifier` is used to uniquely identify your app once it is up on the App Store, so you can choose whichever name you'd like, such as your name or group's name.
+Do note `Organization identifier` cannot be changed once the app is uploaded to the App Store but it is purely metadata.

 Make sure to use `SwiftUI` and `Swift` as your interface and language respectively, then click `Next` to choose where to store your project, and now you're ready to start.

 ## Testing Your App - Unit Tests
-In Xcode, unit tests are written using the [XCTest](https://developer.apple.com/documentation/xctest) framework.
+In Xcode, unit tests are written using the `XCTest` framework.

 You can add a new unit test case by going to `New File` and selecting the `Unit Test Case Class` template.
 Xcode will then automatically set up a test case class, and you can write your unit test there.

 Unit tests in Xcode work as they do in any other language.
-One major difference to take note of is that assertions and other functions you may require for unit testing are a part of the `XCTest` framework.
+One major difference to take note of is that assertions and other functions you may require for unit testing may look a little different since they're a part of the `XCTest` framework.
 For an outline of this framework and its functions, please refer to Apple's [documentation](https://developer.apple.com/documentation/xctest).

 ## Testing Your App - Simulators: Background
 Xcode has [built-in simulators for many Apple devices](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device)